racksa/cuFCM/README.md

 where x is the name of the executable binary.

 ## PYTHON SCRIPT
 A Python script is provided to automatically run sequential simulations using a single binary file.
 This is achieved by replacing the text in a config file which is then read by the binary file.

+> :warning: **The Python script is very custom written and does not run out of the box**: Be very careful here!

+To use that, first change the path in 'settings.py' to match your fast fcm directory path.
+Create the required directory for data saving.

+You will need to use the random generator by compiling
+''' make RANDOM_GENERATOR
+'''

-To use the script, first modify the parameters in file `script.py`.
+To use the script, modify the parameters in file `script.py`.
 The member function `start_loop` can be modified to sweep the simulation parameters.
 Data generation and data reading/processing are separate process, and can be controled by system arguments passed in the terminal.

 ## GENERATING DATA
 Run simulations with